ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 | [textDocument/didChange](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_didChange) | client | notification | signals changes to a text document   |
 | [textDocument/didClose](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_didClose)   | client | notification | signals closed text document |

-With these messages defined, we can open and close a connection to a client and keep a synchronized state of the clients documents.
+With these messages defined, we can open and close a connection to a client and keep a synchronized state of the client's documents.

-To run this native i also needed to listen to stdin and parse the [Header](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#headerPart) from raw bytes, but i spare you that experience.
+To run this native I also needed to listen to stdin and parse the [Header](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#headerPart) from raw bytes, but i spare you that experience.

 ## Parser: the Engine under the hood

-Okay now we want to build some tools to analyze the given text, and provide some smarts.
+Okay, now we want to build some tools to analyze the given text, and provide some smarts.

 First we need to "understand" the given text.
 Understanding arbitrary text is quiet the challenge, and we only recently made some advancements in that area.
-Luckily all SPARQL queries follow a strict structure, called a grammar, which is defined in its [specification](https://www.w3.org/TR/sparql11-query/#rQuery).
+Luckily, all SPARQL queries follow a strict structure, called a grammar, which is defined in its [specification](https://www.w3.org/TR/sparql11-query/#rQuery).
 A grammar is basically a set of production rules that map nonterminal-symbols to other nonterminal-symbols or terminal-symbols.
 Every valid SPARQL query can be produced by applying those rules until only terminal symbols are left.
-For some grammars we can build a program that reconstructs which production rules got used to produce a given string.
+For some grammars, we can build a program that reconstructs which production rules got used to produce a given string.
 Such a program is called **parser**.
 The result of a parser, the rules that got used, is called **syntax tree**.

 Here is an example: